 This award is given every year to an individual for exceptional contributions to the stimulation of interest in the Earth sciences.
 Nomination deadline: April 15.

-Each year the National Association of Geoscience Teachers presents the Jim Shea Award to an individual for exceptional contributions in the form of writing or editing of Earth science materials (broadly construed) that are of interest to the general public and/or teachers of Earth Science.
+Each year the National Association of Geoscience Teachers presents the James Shea Award to an individual for exceptional contributions in the form of writing or editing of Earth science materials (broadly construed) that are of interest to the general public and/or teachers of Earth Science.
+Nomination deadline: April 15.

 The Excellence in Justice, Equity, Diversity, and Inclusion (JEDI) Award is presented annually to an individual or group who has made significant contributions to JEDI in geoscience.
 Nomination deadline: April 15.